touzet/pampa/README.md

 - It allows to automatically generate marker peptides, and users can also define their own markers by creating custom peptide tables.
 - It enables in-depth exploration of various assignment possibilities within the taxonomic space.

+## How to install the program ?

+Dependencies: Biopython, pyteomics.

 ## How to run the program ?

 pampa has two modules: